-Explore how science enables
+Explore how anticipating science enables

 solutions that are